denko-rb/mruby-denko/README.md

 # mruby-denko-esp32-build

 Denko is a Ruby/mruby library for working with electronics.
-This repo contains ESP-IDF projects required to build and flash Xtensa-based ESP32 boards with firmware running mruby and Denko.
+This repo contains the ESP-IDF project for building and flashing Xtensa-based ESP32 chips with firmware that runs mruby and Denko.

 ## Installation